klockey/fplockey/README.md

 ## Acknowledgments

 * My instructor Jason Perry pointed me in the right direction whenever I had a question.
-* Inspiration:  I always thought it would be nice to document a vacation with a computer instead of using pencial and paper.
+* Inspiration:  I always thought it would be nice to document a vacation with a computer instead of using pencil and paper.